Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 This guide assumes that you have a basic understanding of Ansible.
 A basic Ansible playbook and configuration is provided that uses the [amazon.aws.aws_ec2](https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html) plugin for dynamic loading of EC2 server inventory.

-This guide can be used even if you do not already have an existing Ansible test environment and includes a Terraform plan that will create a sample AWS EC2 server inventory comprised of four (4) Windows Server 2019 servers and four (4) Ubuntu servers along with a basic CentOS 7 Ansible control server with a simple configuration.
+This guide can be used even if you do not already have an existing Ansible test environment and includes a Terraform plan that will create a sample AWS EC2 server inventory comprised of four (4) Windows Server 2022 servers and four (4) Ubuntu servers along with a basic Fedora 39 Ansible control server with a simple configuration.

 > **Note:** *The provided Ansible sample workbook uses WinRM with password authentication and HTTP to configure Windows-based servers.
 This is not advisable for production environments.
 If you are planning to use Ansible with Windows hosts in a production environment then you should use [WinRM over HTTPS](https://learn.microsoft.com/troubleshoot/windows-client/system-management-components/configure-winrm-for-https) with a certificate.